-The share options of the Company can be exercised up to 30% of the grant from the first anniversary of the date of grant, up to 60% of the grant from the second anniversary of the date of grant, and in whole or in part of the grant from the third anniversary of the date of grant (except that for the share options granted to certain employees of the Group on 17 June 2020, such share options can be exercised up to 30% of the grant from the first anniversary of the date of completion of one year's employment of the respective employees ("Date of Completion"), up to 60% of the grant from the second anniversary of the Date of Completion, and in whole or in part of the grant from the third anniversary of the Date of Completion).
+The share options of the Company can be exercised up to 30% of the grant from the first anniversary of the date of grant, up to 60% of the grant from the second anniversary of the date of grant, and in whole or in part of the grant from the third anniversary of the date of grant (except that for the share options granted to certain employees and other participants of the Group, such share options can be exercised up to 30% of the grant from the first anniversary of the date of completion of one year's employment of the respective employees and other participants ("Date of Completion"), up to 60% of the grant from the second anniversary of the Date of Completion).

-Share options exercised during the year resulted in 2,610,000 (2019: 1,170,000) shares being issued.
-The related weighted average share price at the time of exercise was HK\$5.91 (2019: HK\$6.23) per share.
+Share options exercised during the year resulted in 8,476,000 (2020: 2,610,000) shares being issued.
+The related weighted average share price at the time of exercise was HK\$7.22 (2020: HK\$5.91) per share.

-The closing price of the shares of the Company immediately before the date on which the share options were granted was HK\$5.46 (2019: HK\$6.61) per share.
+The closing price of the shares of the Company immediately before the date on which the share options were granted was HK\$7.90 (2020: HK\$5.46) per share.